SCC Home » Student Services » Financial Aid » Direct Loans FAQ

 To be eligible for a Direct Student Loan you must:

-- Complete the Direct Stafford Loan Entrance Counseling, sign the Master Promissory Note, and submit the Solano Community College three page Loan request, along with current student Educational Plan and valid photo I.D.
+• Complete the Direct Stafford Loan Entrance Counseling, sign the Master Promissory Note, and submit the Solano Community College four page Loan request, along with current student Educational Plan and valid photo I.D.

 How do I complete a Promissory Note?

-Although you may have previously signed a Master Promissory Note (MPN) to receive the Federally Funded Education Loan , (FFEL) a prior MPN cannot be used to make Direct Loans.
+Although you may have previously signed a Master Promissory Note (MPN) to receive the Federally Funded Education Loan, (FFEL) a prior MPN cannot be used to make Direct Loans.
 The MPN is a legal document through which you promise to repay your Direct Loans and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loans.
 A Direct Loan MPN can be used to make loans for up to ten (10) years.
 You may complete a Direct Loan MPN electronically via the webpage link below.
-You must have a Federal Student Aid PIN.
-The Federal Student Aid PIN is the same PIN used to complete the Free Application for Federal Aid (FAFSA).
+You must have a a FSA ID (user name and password).
+The FSA ID (user name and password) used to complete the Free Application for Federal Aid (FAFSA).

 How much can I borrow?